ruimp/ruimp/README.md

 My name is Rui, I'm a PhD in student in mathematics at [UMass Amherst](https://www.umass.edu).

-My research interests are in:
+I'm interested in the mathematics of quantum field theory.
+I like to think about:

-- factorization algebras
+- factorization algebras;
-- supergeometry
-- derived geometry and shifted symplectic structures
+- derived geometry and supergeometry;
-- quantum field theory
+- operads and higher structures.

-You can reach me at [ruimp.com](http://ruimp.com).
+You can reach me at [hifiduk.me](http://hifiduk.me).
 I'm always up to discuss anything math and physics!